 1.2.1 ARM Profiler license

 The ARM Profiler license enables you to use the ARM Profiler to analyze the performance of your code through runtime profiling.

-See the ARM Profiler User Guid for more information.
-Note A license is provided with RVDS Professional edition.
+A license to use the ARM Profiler is provided with RVDS Professional edition.